-Greek Cucumber Salad is a light, fresh, flavorful taste of mediterranean cuisine.
-A Greek salad is not only delicious, but is a refreshing mix of vegetables that will help your body feel invigorated after a long day.
-This Greek salad recipe can be made in minutes and is so flippin’ yummy!
+Greek Cucumber Salad light, fresh, flavorful taste of mediterranean cuisine with the crunch of cucumber.
+A cucumber salad is not only delicious, but is a refreshing mix of vegetables that will help your body feel invigorated after a long day.
+This Greek cucumber salad recipe can be made in minutes and is so flippin’ yummy!

 Greek salad ingredients are a winner- crunchy cucumber, sweet tomatoes, flavorful onions, and all those herbs.
 Packed with so much goodness, this cucumber mediterranean salad is great for a day when you are sick of heavy processed foods and want something that will be light and tasty.

 What are the Ingredients of a Greek Salad?

 Greek salads are loaded with vegetables and topped with a light dressing that only enhances the existing flavors.
 If you visit Greece you know the lush countryside, and beautiful vistas inspire these kinds of fresh and flavorful meals.
 With herbs and spices that tie it all together.

 I can’t wait to share with you my Greek salad ingredients, but first let’s talk about the basics of a traditional Greek salad.